-- Extreme weather conditions and icy roads can make driving more difficult.
-By following Government advice you can help to make your journey safer and reduce delays for everyone.
+- Extreme weather conditions and icy roads make driving more difficult - by following Government advice you can help to make your journey safer and reduce delays for everyone.

-- Refer to our winter service pages for information on snow gritting routes and our Twitter feed for daily decisions about gritting.
+- Refer to our winter service pages for information on snow gritting routes and our West Sussex Highways Twitter feed for daily decisions about gritting.

-- See the safe driving advice from the RAC.
+- See the winter driving advice from the RAC.

-- wear lots of layers of clothing as multiple layers are better at keeping you insulated than 1 or 2 thick layers
+- Put on as many layers of clothing as possible - multiple layers are better at keeping you insulated than a couple of thick layers.

-- stay in the car and do not leave it to search for assistance unless help is visible within 100 yards in case you become disoriented and lost in blowing and drifting snow
+- Stay in the car and do not leave it to search for assistance unless help is visible within 100 yards - you could become disoriented and lost in drifting snow.

 - Display a 'trouble' sign by hanging a brightly coloured cloth on the radio antenna and raising the bonnet.

-- occasionally run the engine for about 10 minutes each hour to run the heater and keep warm and turn on the car's light
+- Run the engine for about 10 minutes each hour to run the heater and keep warm and turn on the car's light.

 - Beware of carbon monoxide poisoning by keeping the exhaust pipe clear of snow and opening a downwind window slightly for ventilation.